tinythings/sysinspect/docs/modeldescr/functions.rst

     - A type of ``String``, which is an ID of a specific fact.
 This would be a static call.
     - An ``@`` symbol, which refers to a current fact.
 This would be a dynamic call.

-  The function will return the entire structure of a fact data as it is represented in the Model.
-  It is sometimes useful if a module already "understands" the structure "as is" without adjusting it within an **action** consumer.
+The function will return the entire structure of fact data as it is represented in the Model.
+This can be useful when a module already "understands" the structure "as is," without needing to adjust it within an action consumer.

 ``claim(value)``